 Types of personal data we collect

-When you visit our website we may process two types of personal data concerning you:
+When you visit our website we may process several types of personal data concerning you:

 - Your electronic identification data and the information about your interaction with our partnered websites.
 Electronic identification data includes the time and date of access to our website, your IP address and browser that you used to access our website, operating system you are currently using, unique device identifiers and information about your mobile network.